-To replace the default Engine certificate that protects the connections the Finder, the Portal, and the Web API:
+To replace the default Engine certificate that protects the connections to the Finder, the Portal, and the Web API:

 - 1. Log in to the CLI of the slave Appliance. - 2.
-Copy the server certificate slave.crt and key slave.key to the home directory of the nexthink account in the slave Appliance by using your favorite SCP tool. - If present, copy as well the bundle of intermediate certificates intermediate.crt. - 3.
-Stop the Engine: - sudo systemctl stop nxengine@1 - 4.
-Make a backup of the default certificate and key:
+Copy the server certificate slave.crt and key slave.key to the home directory of the nexthink account in the slave Appliance by using your favorite SCP tool. - ◆ If present, copy as well the bundle of intermediate certificates intermediate.crt. - 3.
+Stop the Engine:

+4. Make a backup of the default certificate and key: